CRAAP test: Alternatives and criticisms

 In a December 2019 article, Jennifer A. Fielding raised the issue that the CRAAP method focused on "deep-dives" into websites but "in recent years the dissemination of mis- and disinformation online has become increasingly sophisticated and prolific, so restricting analysis to a single website's content without understanding how the site relates to a wider scope now has the potential to facilitate the acceptance of misinformation as fact."
 Fielding contrasted usage of the CRAAP method, or "vertical reading" of a website, with "lateral reading", a fact-checking method to find and compare multiple sources of information on the same topic or event.

 In a 2020 working paper, Sam Wineburg, Joel Breakstone, Nadav Ziv and Mark Smith found that using the CRAAP method for information literacy education makes students "susceptible to misinformation."
 According to these authors, the method needs thorough adaptation to help students detect fake news and biased or satirical sources in the digital age.

+In a 2021 experimental study, Adeva Jane Esparrago-Kalidas showed that while the CRAAP test meaningfully improves students’ ability to evaluate source credibility, many struggled to identify various aspects.
+For instance, for "Purpose," it is often difficult to distinguish between fact, opinion, and propaganda.
+Esparrago-Kalidas further emphasized that the test benefits a diverse groups of students by "targeting specific skills for students to improve on."